Calendar icon March 24, 2026

 Description of the benefits included with the lease

-If you’re offering something like a Resident Benefits Package, the lease renewal letter is a great opportunity to remind residents of those benefits.
-Concisely and clearly outlining the value they get from the RBP is a great way to position yourself for success in the next year.
+If you're offering something like a Resident Benefits Package, the lease renewal letter is a great opportunity to remind residents of those benefits.
+Concisely outlining the value they get from the RBP is a strong way to position yourself for success in the next year.

-The lease renewal letter is also an excellent opportunity to introduce a resident benefits package if it’s new to your residents.
-Outline the valuable benefits and how it will drive better quality of life, improve financial stability, and even cut long-term costs for your residents.
+The lease renewal letter is also an excellent opportunity to introduce a resident benefits package if it's new to your residents.
+Outline the valuable benefits and how it will improve the quality of life, strengthen financial stability, and cut long-term costs for your residents.

 Rent increase (if applicable)

-Another part of the new lease terms might be a rent increase.
 The amount of a rental increase should be based on the market in your area.
-In this section, it’s extra important to add context for the resident.
+In this section, context matters more than anywhere else in the letter.
 Include the estimated cost of moving, the market trends, and other factors that go into the rent increase.

-Help them understand that you’re not fleecing them!
-Give enough clear context to explain that the increase ensures that you and the investor can afford to continue to offer the high-quality home and benefits they’ve become accustomed to.
+Help the resident understand the reasoning.
+Give enough clear context to explain that the increase ensures you and the investor can afford to continue offering the high-quality home and benefits they've become accustomed to.

-The problem, though, is that if you’re not incrementally increasing rent, one day, you’ll discover a big gap between your rental price and the market price.
-Then you’re faced with an even messier situation of bumping up the price by a lot.
+If you're not incrementally increasing rent, you'll eventually discover a big gap between your rental price and the market price.
+Then you're faced with a much messier situation of bumping up the price all at once, which is far more likely to trigger a move-out.

-Remember, we’re aiming to provide clarity, build trust, and drive business results.
-A letter at the outset of a new lease can do all three of these things.
+We're aiming to provide clarity, build trust, and drive business results.
+A well-crafted renewal letter at the outset of a new lease can do all three.

-For tenants in a property, a lease renewal letter helps set out all the factors they need to consider when making a decision for their coming year.
-It helps reduce disruptions in their living situation and sets them up for success and satisfaction in their next lease term.
+• For residents, a lease renewal letter sets out all the factors they need to consider when making a decision for their coming year.
+It reduces disruptions in their living situation and sets them up for success and satisfaction in their next lease term.

-For the real estate investor, a renewal letter is critical to achieving any necessary new agreements, rent increases, etc. A well-composed letter will help reduce turnover (and thus turnover costs) and increase satisfaction.
+• For the real estate investor, a renewal letter is critical to achieving any necessary new agreements, rent increases, and other changes.
+A well-composed letter reduces turnover (and turnover costs) and increases satisfaction.

-And, for a property management company, a lease renewal letter gets everyone on the same page, ensures consistent rental income, and can position a new lease as a triple win for residents, investors, and property managers.
+• For a property management company, a lease renewal letter gets everyone on the same page, ensures consistent rental income, and can position a new lease as a Triple Win for residents, investors, and property managers.

 Lease renewal letter template and how to customize it